August 16–29, 2026

 On August 25, you pick up a rental car and drive the scenic route to Bukhara, stopping at Gijduvan ceramics and historic caravanserais.
 Two nights in Bukhara provide time for the Ark Fortress, Poi-Kalyan complex, trading domes, plus countryside sites using the car.

-On August 27, you drop the car at Bukhara train station and take a direct train to Khiva, arriving by lunch.
+On August 27, you catch an early morning train (05:42) from Bukhara to Khiva, arriving at 11:37.
+You'll need to drop the rental car at Bukhara station the evening before and prepare for an early start.
 The afternoon of the 27th plus most of August 28 gives you time to explore the walled Ichan Kala, staying one night at the Madrasah Polvon-Qori.

 Transport strategy: International flights with Turkish Airlines, direct trains within Uzbekistan, 3-day Sixt car rental (Samarkand–Bukhara section with countryside exploration).